jeffreyhwatson/King_Co_Price_Analysis/README.md

 ## Modeling

-A baseline model established using simple linear regression with `SalePrice` as the target and `SqFtTotLiving` predictor.
+A baseline model was established using simple linear regression with `SalePrice` as the target and `SqFtTotLiving` predictor.
 The model went through multiple iterations of different predictors and revisions to the data.
 The final model was implemented using a forward selection method and was run on a data set of 12,980 rows.

 The final model is based on the following predictors:
 #### Continuous Area Features: